1

 Q: I do not have a baccalaureate degree.
 What can I use as a substitute?

-A: Director Rule 10 allows an applicant to demonstrate completion of a four-year post-graduate level didactic and supervised clinical education program as a substitute for a baccalaureate degree.
-A doctor of naturopathic medicine or doctor of naturopathy degree may also be used as a substitute for a baccalaureate degree.
+A: Director Rule 10 allows an applicant to demonstrate completion of a 4 year post-graduate level didactic and supervised clinical education program as a substitute for a baccalaureate degree.
+A Doctor of Naturopathic Medicine or Doctor of Naturopathy degree may also be used as a substitute for a baccalaureate degree.

-Applicants utilizing a substitute may click "No" on the application question asking about a baccalaureate degree and will proceed directly to the screen where a doctor of naturopathic medicine or doctor of naturopathy degree may be entered.
+Applicants utilizing a substitute may select "No" on the application question asking about a baccalaureate degree and will proceed directly to the screen where a Doctor of Naturopathic Medicine or Doctor of Naturopathy degree may be entered.

 Q: Where should I send my college transcripts?
 Should they be official or unofficial transcripts?